Meet the IDEAL Fellows

-Sarah is an information science Ph.D. candidate at Cornell University, where she studies municipal algorithmic systems, race/ism, and inequality.
-Her dissertation focuses on the administration of pretrial risk assessments in Virginia.
+Sarah is an information science Ph.D. graduate from Cornell University, where she studied municipal algorithmic systems, race/ism, and inequality.
+Her dissertation focused on the administration of pretrial risk assessments in Virginia.
 She uses a mixed-methods approach to understand how human discretion in the pretrial process—particularly by pretrial officers—affects risk scores, pretrial detention decisions, and life outcomes for accused people.
 Her interest in municipal algorithmic systems arose while working at the New York City Department of Education to re-engage out-of-school youth and volunteer for the Dignity in Schools Campaign, a national coalition working to dismantle the school-to-prison pipeline.
 Her research is funded by the Microsoft Research Ada Lovelace Fellowship, the MacArthur Foundation, and UCLA’s Center for Critical Internet Inquiry.
 She also has a master’s in public policy from the University of California, Berkeley, and a B.A. from Amherst College.

 Maria Del Socorro Velázquez

-María Del Socorro Velázquez is an incoming IDEAL Provostial Fellow at the Stanford Graduate School of Education.
+María Del Socorro Velázquez is an IDEAL Provostial Fellow at the Stanford Graduate School of Education.
 Her research interrogates the systems, structures, and processes that shape inequities in schools and communities.
 Relatedly, she investigates how educators, families, and community members contest and disrupt inequities in schools and neighborhoods.
 As a community-engaged scholar, María is actively working on expanding the ways in which her scholarship and service align.
 She aims to bridge relevant and rigorous research with ongoing efforts to shape critical policies and practices toward transformative futures for minoritized and low-income youth and families.

 María’s current research examines the connections between housing, educational policy, and place.
 She is a Ph.D.
 Candidate in the Department of Educational Policy Studies at the University of Wisconsin-Madison.
 She also holds an M.A. in Educational Policy from UW-Madison and a B.A. in Ethnic Studies from the University of California, Berkeley.